Fees and Finance (Undergraduate)

 The careful management of money during your time as a student is of great importance.
 The sections below provide key information about fees, funding and costs.

 The college seeks to keep charges to students at a reasonable level, and meal charges in particular represent excellent value for money.

 Home and EU undergraduates can apply for a Tuition fee loan via Student Finance (their local funding authority).
 Loans are made payable direct to the University.
 Further information is available via the University website or via https://www.gov.uk/student-finance

 Oxford Bursaries are available to Home and EU students from lower income households.

 The college offers limited financial support in the form of grants, prizes and scholarships to its students.

-The college will, thanks to the generous support of current and recent students, offer a Reach Scholarship to an undergraduate student for entry in 2019.
+The college has, thanks to the generous support of current and recent students, awarded a Reach Scholarship to an undergraduate student who started their studies in 2019.
 Further details about the Reach Scholarship can be found on the Oxford University website.

-Payment for meals is on a ‘pay-as-you-go’ basis.
+Payment for meals is largely on a ‘pay-as-you-go’ basis.